ttse76/boringutils/README.md

-# jsutils
+# BoringUtils
-Utility functions for common tasks
+Utility functions for common tasks in JavaScript that you hate to have to write out all the time plus some that may come in handy

 ### objIsEmpty(obj)
 Checks if JavaScript object is empty.
 This includes `null` and `undefined` objects